About the Council

 Any student residing in Brooks Residential College may be a part of the Council.
 All that is required is a willingness to serve and lead others.
-There are a variety of different roles that students can have, from being on the Governing Board as an officer or committee co-chair, or by participating in one of the committees.
+There are a variety of different roles that students can have, from being on the Executive Team as an officer or committee chair to participating in one of the committees.

-Who is on the Governing Board, and what are their responsibilities?
+Who is on the College Council and Executive Team, and what are their responsibilities?

-The President of the College Council, in addition to serving on the Board of Trustees, leads the meetings for the Governing Board, works with the other officers to create a yearly vision for the College, and acts as a liaison between Brooks College and the rest of the Baylor community.
+The President of the College Council, in addition to serving on the Board of Trustees, leads the meetings for the College Council, works with the other officers to create a yearly vision for the College, and acts as a liaison between Brooks College and the rest of the Baylor community.

 The Vice President coordinates and handles all internal Brooks College affairs and acts as the direct report for the committee co-chairs.